1. Is this a fit?

 Who are you, specifically?

 I was the first lawyer at Discord (VP Legal), Grammarly (Head of Legal, built the team to 11), Pilot (GC), and BioRender (Head of Legal).
-Before that, Dropbox, Kirkland & Ellis, a Ninth Circuit clerkship, and Williams & Connolly.
+Before that: Dropbox product/privacy and commercial counsel, Kirkland & Ellis IP transactions, a Ninth Circuit clerkship, Williams & Connolly litigation, and NYU Law magna cum laude.
 Before law, I was a software developer at IBM.
-I currently advise a major AI lab and a high-growth SaaS startup.
 I write about legal and AI here.

 Earlier writing: Four questions for counseling privacy · Writing excellent legal advice · Navigating regulatory enforcement · MVPing legal terms · Reviewing marketing content · Create a WISP (please)